HuolalaTech/react-query-kit/README.md

 // setQueryData
 queryClient.setQueryData(usePost.getKey(variables), {...})

-// set data of all queries of `post` queryClient.setQueriesData([usePost.getKey()], {...})
+// set data to all queries of `post` queryClient.setQueriesData([usePost.getKey()], {...})
-// or set data of speicial queries of `post` queryClient.setQueriesData(usePost.getKey(variables), {...})
+// or set data to some speicial queries of `post` queryClient.setQueriesData(usePost.getKey(variables), {...})

 // invalidate all queries of `post` queryClient.invalidateQueries(usePost.getKey())
-// or invalidate speicial queries of `post` queryClient.invalidateQueries(usePost.getKey(variables))
+// or invalidate some speicial queries of `post` queryClient.invalidateQueries(usePost.getKey(variables))
 ```